Kamisama Kiss: Other characters

 Yukiji, Nanami's ancestor, survives a yōkai attack that leaves her with deep hatred for their kind.
 Though Tomoe believes he loved her in the past, his affections were actually directed at Nanami during her time-traveling encounters.
 Yukiji later manipulates this connection, using her resemblance to Nanami to secure Tomoe's protection from Akura-ou while carefully avoiding eye contact that might reveal her true identity.
-When she falls gravely ill, Tomoe steals the Dragon King's eye to cure her, beginning a lineage of women who inherit its power - each remaining beautiful and healthy until passing it to their daughters.
-This explains Nanami's inherited beauty and the eye's protection throughout her family line.
+When she falls gravely ill, Tomoe steals the Dragon King's eye to cure her.
+This begins a lineage of women who inherit its power, remaining beautiful and healthy until passing it on to their daughters.
+This explains Nanami's beauty and why the eye protects her family.